camoa/adrupalcouple/modules/contrib/schemadotorg/docs/DECISIONS.md

   - Long form mostly text documents
   - Documents that require simple embedded elements which include images, videos, quotes, etc…
   - Content that could be redistributed via an API
-- Use page builder (i.e. Paragraph Layouts) for
+- Use page builder (i.e. Paragraph Layouts with Mercury Editor) for
   - Multi-column layouts on a webpage
   - Webpages that require complex widgets including forms, slideshows, tabs, etc…
   - Content that is not generally distributed via an API